dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-system-tables.md

 to staging.
 If there are already staged changes for that row, they will be overwritten.
 If changing from true to false, the row values will be unstaged.
 If there are other changes in the workspace for that row, the workspace change will be preserved and the staged change will be dropped.
 2) Any row which has `staged = FALSE` can be deleted.
-This will result in reverting the change in question.
+This will result in reverting the change to the row in the source table.

 ### Example Query
 ```sql